EyaBouazizi/munichtech-expo-2026/README.md

 bash -lc "touch /data/database.sqlite && php artisan migrate --force && (php artisan storage:link || true) && php -S 0.0.0.0:$PORT -t public"

+## Time Spent & Assumptions

+-   Total time spent: ~9 hours
+-   Assumptions:
+    -   Using Railway for free hosting with SQLite for simplicity.
+    -   Tailwind CDN is used for styling in production; some colors may not appear fully.

+## Form Functionality

+-   Ticket form: fully functional, saves data to the `tickets` table in the database.
+-   Other forms (e.g., contact, registration): currently show front-end confirmation but do not persist data in the database.

 ## Notes

 Tailwind CSS CDN warning may appear in the browser console in production.
 To fix, install Tailwind as a PostCSS plugin or via the Tailwind CLI.